seton-hall-university/nj-makerDay-2016-docs/home-automation/README.md

 Filename: README.md
 -->

-# Intro to Home Automation with the ESP8266
+# Home Automation with the ESP8266

 #### Learn how to wire up a temperature and humidity sensor to to get accurate readings of your surroundings.
 Once everything is  up and running, send the data to a web server so you can monitor it anywhere.